Probabilistic Predictions of Process-Induced Deformation in Carbon/Epoxy Composites Using a Deep Operator Network: DeepONet-Based Framework for Modeling Cure-Induced Material Response

 \section{DeepONet-Based Framework for Modeling Cure-Induced Material Response}

 Figure~\ref{fig:deeponet_Schematic} presents a schematic of the DeepONet architecture used to predict the DoC, viscosity, and deformation of the composite during the cure process.
-In the first stage, DeepONet is trained on simulation data, the branch network receives the temperature profile, the trunk network takes time as input, and their combination yields the full temporal histories of DoC, viscosity, and deformation.
+In the first stage, DeepONet is trained on simulation data: the branch network takes the temperature profile as input, while the trunk network takes time as input, and their combination yields the full temporal histories of DoC, viscosity, and deformation.
+The branch and trunk networks are shared across all three predicted quantities.
+Only at the final stage is the branch output partitioned into three latent vectors, corresponding to DoC, viscosity, and deformation.
+This shared architecture enables the model to learn a common representation of the cure history while preserving separate operator coefficients for each physical quantity.
 In the second stage, the trained DeepONet is employed as a surrogate model for the experiments.
 The simulated temperature profiles are defined on a common time interval from \(0\) to \(205\) minutes, whereas the experimental temperature profiles span different time windows (e.g., up to approximately \(255\), \(211.6\), or \(227.6\) minutes, depending on the test) and are available only in limited quantity.
 Training a new network solely on this experimental dataset would be inefficient and prone to overfitting.
-Instead, a transfer-learning strategy is adopted, the weights learned from the simulation stage are retained, and only the last layer of the branch network is updated so that the predicted deformation matches the experimentally observed final deformation.
+Instead, a transfer-learning strategy is adopted: the weights learned from the simulation stage are retained, and only the last layer of the branch network is updated so that the predicted deformation matches the experimentally observed final deformation.
 An additional loss term penalizes the discrepancy between the predicted and measured deformation at the final time, yielding corrected deformation histories for each experimental temperature profile while still leveraging the rich operator learned from the simulations.